EskandarAtrakchi/Management-RESTful-API-/README.md

 ---

 ## Conclusion
-This Management API provides a robust foundation for managing projects and tasks.
-By following the steps above, you can set up and run the service, and extend it as needed for your specific requirements.
+This Management API provides a very important foundation for managing projects and tasks.
+I have done all the steps by following what the brief required me to deliver.
+Anyone can set up and run the service, and extend it as needed for their specific requirements.
+The project has been committed to GitHub